 - If a physical train is on the layout at the start of the dispatch the train should move.
 If you have just made the block occupied with no physical train you can press the 'Simulate the Dispatched Train' button to get an idea of how the train will run.
 The train will simulate much quicker than a real train and takes no account of the train length.

 - Announcements can be activated by pressing the 'Enable Announcements' button.
 This is off by default as they can get a but irritating.

 Press the run button.
 The Express Train and the Run Dispatch options will be highlighted and the run Dispatch option will cause the following prompt to be displayed:

 Register a Train

 The first step is to register a train in a siding or at a stop.
+If you are simulating the system to see whether it will work before running trains you may press the bottom left hand small button which will make the section occupied.
 Drive a train to the required stop, and press Setup Train in Siding.

 We need to tell the system which way the train is pointing.